lthiery/HIP/0114-incentive-escrow-fund-for-subscriber-referrals.md

 -   Any funds delegated towards the incentive escrow fund are matched pro-rata up to 100% by un-used programmatic emissions from the service provider bucket.
 I.e. if there are plenty of un-emitted funds in the 10% service provider bucket and Helium Mobile chose to start delegating up to 50% of it’s rewards towards referral incentive escrow (roughly $1K/day in MOBILE), total of $2K/day in MOBILE will be deposited into the escrow

 -   Incentive escrow fund is specific to a service provider and multiple funds can exist for different service providers.
 I.e. Helium Mobile can run its own, Telefonica (when and if approved as an SP) can run its own

 -   Service providers can define and run various incentive programs that would reward the community for growing subscribers, using MOBILE delegated into the incentive escrow fund

+-   The Service Provider shall be responsible for monitoring escrow funds dedicated towards a subscriber referral program and is expected to limit or suspend the program before escrow funds can be entirely depleted.

 -   MOBILE in the escrow fund cannot be used for anything other than programmatic incentive programs aimed at new subscriber acquisitions (i.e. referrals or “new subscriber” bonus rewards)

 -   Any MOBILE that has not been used by the referral program for a period of 12 calendar months from the moment of the original deposit into the fund is burned